mpaesold/solarvic/README.md

 Method
 1. The various arrays are modelled using the NREL api to calculate representative daily power production for the combined set of arrays for each month of the year
-2. The calendar is matched with the consumption to model consumption for 2 typical days per month - a working day, and a non-working day.
+2. The calendar is matched with the consumption to model hourly consumption for 2 typical days per month - a working day, and a non-working day.
-3. Net power demand is calculated per hour of the day, per day type for each month of the year
+3. Net power demand is calculated per hour of the day, per day type for each month of the year by [demand kW] - [production kW] for each hour of the typical days.
 4. Potential annual savings are calculated based on reduced consumption and profit from selling to the grid.

 Next Steps